gregjoeval/package-library/packages/redux-slice-factory/README.md

 ## What's included? 📦
 - `createModelSlice()` creates a slice for a <b>single model</b>. <br>
-Here's an [example](docs/CreateModelSlice.md) with a slice for a user profile.
+Here's an [example](https://github.com/gregjoeval/package-library/blob/master/packages/redux-slice-factory/docs/CreateModelSlice.md) with a slice for a user profile.
 - `createEntitySlice()` creates a slice for a <b>collection of entities</b>. <br>
-Here's an [example](docs/CreateEntitySlice.md) with a slice for multiple user profiles.
+Here's an [example](https://github.com/gregjoeval/package-library/blob/master/packages/redux-slice-factory/docs/CreateEntitySlice.md) with a slice for multiple user profiles.

 ## What's a slice? 🍕
-Very similar to the [Ducks](https://github.com/erikras/ducks-modular-redux) and [Ducks++](https://github.com/dhassaine/ducks-modular-redux) proposals, a slice is a bundle of everything associated to a piece of state (i.e. `{ name, reducer, actions, selectors }`)
+Similar to the [Ducks](https://github.com/erikras/ducks-modular-redux) and [Ducks++](https://github.com/dhassaine/ducks-modular-redux) proposals, a slice is a bundle of everything associated to a piece of state (i.e. `{ name, reducer, actions, selectors }`)

 the `name` describes the domain the slice is responsible for,